 You can choose to export or not export a filesystem by clicking the check box.
 When you enable a filesystem for export, you can do one of the following:

-- "Use Export Options" on page 49 - "Use a Custom Definition" on page 50
+- "Use Export Options" on page 57 - "Use a Custom Definition" on page 59

-After specifying the configuration parameters, click Apply changes at the bottom of the screen.
+After specifying the configuration parameters, click Apply changes.

 Use Export Options

 If you select Use export options, you must specify the following: